jaeyounkim/tensorflow/tensorflow/lite/java/ovic/OSS_TEMPLATE.md

 ## Evaluation
 <!--
-Provide evaluation script with details of how to reproduce results.
+• Provide evaluation script with details of how to reproduce results.
+• Describe data preprocessing / postprocessing steps
-Please provide a command line example for evaluation.
+• Provide a command line example for evaluation.
 -->

 Please run this command line for evaluation.